🛎️ High demand! Book your tuktuk now 🛺

 Places to Visit in Sri Lanka on a 7-Day Trip

-The moment you step off the plane at Bandaranaike International Airport, Katunayake, the tropical warmth of Sri Lanka greets you.
-From there, over the next seven days, this island nation will take you on a journey through ancient cities, misty mountains, golden beaches, and vibrant cultural experiences.
-Along the way, with each passing day, you’ll discover new facets of Sri Lanka that blend history, nature, and warm hospitality.
-Ultimately, every moment promises an unforgettable experience.
+The moment you step off the plane at Bandaranaike International Airport, the tropical warmth of Sri Lanka greets you.
+From there, over the next seven days, this island nation will take you on a journey through ancient cities, misty mountains, and golden beaches.
+Consequently, with each passing day, you’ll discover new facets of Sri Lanka that blend history, nature, and warm hospitality.
+In short, every moment promises an unforgettable experience.

 1st Day: A Lively Welcome to Sri Lanka